-VeRUS canned dog food receives the Advisor’s second-highest tier rating of 4 stars.
+VeRUS canned dog food receives the Advisor’s second-highest rating of 4 stars.

-The VeRUS product line includes 7 canned dog foods.
+The VeRUS brand includes the 7 canned dog foods listed below.

-VeRUS Beef and Barley Formula was selected to represent the other products in the line for this review.
+VeRUS Beef and Barley Pate was selected to represent the other products in the line for this review.

 Canned Dog Food